sorakatsuki/minui-portmaster-for-miyoo-flip/README.md

 ## Description

 MinUI PortMaster is an Emu Pak for [MinUI](https://github.com/shauninman/MinUI) and [NextUI](https://github.com/LoveRetro/NextUI), wrapping up [PortMaster](https://portmaster.games/), which organizes and simplifies the installation process for hundreds of PC ports.
 MinUI PortMaster is a standalone Emu Pak and does not require any additional software to run, for example, [TRIMUI_EX](https://github.com/kloptops/TRIMUI_EX).
-Everything is included in the `PORTS.pak` file and only a few steps are needed to install.
+Everything is included in the download and only a few steps are needed to install.

 > [!IMPORTANT]
 > MinUI PortMaster has been designed to run on TrimUI devices only.